Tip 1: Set up a service-level agreement on lead routing with sales

 Additionally, salespeople often struggle with their follow-up approach.
 After working with hundreds of salespeople and seeing their sales processes first hand, I frequently hear this “stuck point.”
 They often ask, “How do I advance the lead when there isn’t an immediate need?”
 And salespeople are often stuck wondering, “What else can I talk to them about?”

 Without your input, salespeople can resort to boring or irrelevant messaging.
-This is not because they lack creatively, it comes down to their time.
+This is not because they lack creativity, it comes down to their time.
 Help your salespeople spend their time connecting and selling rather than building content and messaging.

 Create a few emails and some talking points to help them connect with the motivation of leads based on their interest.
 In sum, provide your sales team with messaging and content to engage relevantly.